- Home

 How cancer treatment affects fertility

-If you have not yet been through menopause, having a hysterectomy or radiation therapy for uterine cancer will mean you won’t be able to become pregnant.
+If you have not yet been through menopause, having a hysterectomy or radiation therapy for cancer of the uterus will mean you won’t be able to become pregnant.
 If having children is important to you, discuss the options with your doctor before starting treatment and ask to see a fertility specialist.
+It may be helpful to talk with a psychologist or counsellor if possible changes to fertility are worrying you.

-A small number of women with early-stage, low-grade uterine cancer choose to wait until after they have had children to have a hysterectomy.
-These women are offered hormone therapy instead.
-This is not standard treatment and they need to be monitored closely.
+A small number of women with early-stage, low-grade cancer of the uterus choose to wait until after they have had children to have a hysterectomy.
+These women may be offered hormone therapy and carefully monitored while waiting to have surgery.

 For more on this, see Fertility and Cancer.